Health Insurance for diabetics UKHealth Insurance for diabetics UK

 Axa

-AXA Healthcare gives you access to inpatient and day-patient care as part of their core cover, with outpatient care as an extra.
+AXA Health gives you access to inpatient and day-patient care as part of their core cover, with outpatient care as an extra.
 This means that you can tailor your policy to suit your needs.
 You'll also be able to choose from over 250 private hospitals.
 Cover limits are generous, and there's also no limit on the number of physiotherapy or chiropractic sessions you can receive.
 The AXA Research Fund has also supported academic research into Type 2 diabetes and the potential impact of wearable technology.

 Bupa logo